-Students must understand the importance of and processes to integrate systems.
-In large projects and organizations with decentralized work packages and task areas, it is important to properly integrate the various outputs to provide the customer with a coherent deliverable.
-MIS students who join organizations that design and support information systems see first-hand how the work performed by organizational information systems is subdivided into segments for functional performance and completion.
-This concept - the division of labor (specialization) is evident in the systems that are used by various division. departments, and offices of organizations.
+To foster integration in their PBL projects, students must understand the underlying importance of the work and the task performed in the processes to integrate systems.
+In large projects and organizations with decentralized work packages and task areas, it is important to integrate properly the various outputs to provide the customer with a coherent deliverable.

+MIS students who join organizations that design and support information systems see first-hand how the work performed by organizational information systems is subdivided into segments for system execution, functional performance and completion.
+This concept - the division of labor (specialization) is evident in the segmentation of systems that are consistently used by various divisions, departments, and offices of organizations.

-The tasks contribute to productivity increases by focusing on the tasks and data used by each functional area.
+The individual tasks contribute to productivity increases by focusing effort on the tasks and data used by each functional area.
 For example, in the field of manufacturing, use of business applications has expanded significantly over the years.
 This expansion has increased both the availability and volume of planning and execution information for managers and decision makers.

 The information enables decision makers to assess and monitor performance at all levels of the organization.
-Developed applications let end users obtain management reports predefined including information needed for managerial execution.
-The information is of significant value for strategic planning, increased productivity, reducing service cycles, reducing product development cycles, reducing marketing life cycles, increasing the understanding of customer's needs, thus facilitating business and process reengineering (Sharma, 2012: 553).
+Developed applications let end users obtain predefined management reports including information needed for managerial execution.
+The information is of significant value for strategic planning, increased productivity, reducing service cycles, reducing product development cycles, reducing marketing life cycles, and increasing the understanding of customer's needs, thus facilitating business and process reengineering (Sharma, 2012: 553).
 This breaking up of work elements is essential to delivering large projects.
-However, the breaking up and decentralization makes it difficult to assemble and integrate tasks for a coherent deliverable to the customer.
+However, the breaking up and decentralization make it difficult to assemble and integrate tasks for a coherent deliverable to the customer.

 Managers and organizations remain faced with the significant task of assembling and integrating the divided work elements to produce the output desired by the customer.
-Further, managers must deal with changing into business and organization environments that lead to changes in the data, knowledge information systems and business strategy.
+Further, managers must deal with migrating into business and organization environments that lead to changes in the data, knowledge information systems and business strategy.

 To gain the greatest benefit from information systems, one must also understand the relationship between knowledge and information system strategies, and their overall impact on firm performance.
 It is important that the dynamic capabilities of knowledge strategy and planning result in necessary changes in systems to enable dynamic and innovative capabilities to be developed.

 Findings from a study of 234 Brazilian companies support this logical argument.
-It finds performance was positively impacted through alignment between knowledge strategy planning and information systems strategy.
+It finds performance is positively impacted through alignment between knowledge strategy planning and information systems strategy.
 Managers must recognize that the work of the firm is dynamic, and that alignment between information systems and the strategic actions of the organization is important to success (Yoshikuni, Galvão, & Albertin, 2021).
-So. knowledge and information system strategies must also be reconciled and integrated.
+It can be deduced that knowledge and information system strategies must also be reconciled and integrated.

 Research and improvement attempts have focused on business processes supported by information systems (and the data, information, and knowledge derived from the systems) for many years.
-Business has been designing and integrating processes as business and industrial organizations evolve to offer systems that are more complex, useful data, insights, and knowledge for decision makers to support the requirements of highly complex stakeholder demands and governance regulations.
-It is therefore important for students entering the workforce to understand these concepts in order to integrate work segments and processes into a coherent whole to provide a holistically consistent system.
+Business has been designing and integrating processes as business and industrial organizations evolve to offer systems that are more complex, with useful data, insights, and knowledge for decision makers.
+The systems also seek to meet the information requirements of highly complex stakeholder demands and governance regulations.

+It is therefore important for students entering the workforce to understand these concepts in order to integrate work segments and processes so the information presents a coherent whole from a holistically consistent system.